§ Terminology Governance Guide

 § External Consistency

-We like reuse of existing terminology, laid out in definitions and glossaries.
+We like the reuse of existing terminology laid out in definitions and glossaries.
 If applied correctly, reuse will increase consensus within TrustoverIP.

-Given this positive effect we encourage people to look what’s there already before defining and writing your own definition.
+Given this positive effect, we encourage people to look at what’s there already before defining and writing their own definition.

 § No effective system without governance